 Rowling has stated that she read the article which set her onto this crusade in 2003.
 OotP was released in July of 2003.
 The manuscript had been turned in to the publishers at the end of 2002.

 Before Rowling encountered the article.
 Before the article had been published.

 Rowling laid out her master Plan for the series in the 1990s.
-While I suspect that she has made some modifications to the original version of her Plan she claims she has not departed greatly from it.
+While I suspect that she made some modifications to the original version of her Plan she claimed she had not departed greatly from it.
 We were always scheduled to be filled in on the official Riddle backstory in Book 6.